alejandroalffer/alastria-node-besu/README.md

 Nodes in the network must be permissioned.
 To ask for permission you must enter your data in this [electronic form](https://portal.r2docuo.com/alastria/forms/noderequest) and then perform the installation process.
 Other guides related with operation of Alastria Node are available in following documents:

-* Alastria-B Network Operation and Government Policies [(en_GB)](https://alastria.io/wp-content/uploads/2020/04/POLI-TICAS-GOBIERNO-Y-OPERACIO-N-RED-ALASTRIA-V1.01-DEF-en-GB.pdf), [(es_ES)](https://alastria.io/wp-content/uploads/2020/04/POLI-TICAS-GOBIERNO-Y-OPERACIO-N-RED-ALASTRIA-V1.01-DEF.pdf)
+* Alastria Networks Operation and Government Policies [(en_GB)](https://alastria.io/wp-content/uploads/2020/04/POLI-TICAS-GOBIERNO-Y-OPERACIO-N-RED-ALASTRIA-V1.01-DEF-en-GB.pdf), [(es_ES)](https://alastria.io/wp-content/uploads/2020/04/POLI-TICAS-GOBIERNO-Y-OPERACIO-N-RED-ALASTRIA-V1.01-DEF.pdf)

-* Conditions of operation of the Alastria-B Network Regular Nodes [(en_GB)](https://alastria.io/wp-content/uploads/2020/06/CONDICIONES-USO-RED-NODOS-REGULARES-A-LA-RED-ALASTRIA-v1.1-DEF-en-GB.pdf), [(es_ES)](https://alastria.io/wp-content/uploads/2020/06/CONDICIONES-USO-RED-NODOS-REGULARES-A-LA-RED-ALASTRIA-v1.1-DEF.pdf)
+* Conditions of operation of the Alastria Networks Regular Nodes [(en_GB)](https://alastria.io/wp-content/uploads/2020/06/CONDICIONES-USO-RED-NODOS-REGULARES-A-LA-RED-ALASTRIA-v1.1-DEF-en-GB.pdf), [(es_ES)](https://alastria.io/wp-content/uploads/2020/06/CONDICIONES-USO-RED-NODOS-REGULARES-A-LA-RED-ALASTRIA-v1.1-DEF.pdf)

-* Conditions of operation of the Alastria-B Network Critical (boot && validator) Nodes [(en_GB)](https://alastria.io/wp-content/uploads/2020/06/CONDICIONES-OPERACIO-N-RED-T-POR-PARTE-DE-NODOS-CRI-TICOS-V1.1-DEF-en-GB.pdf), [(es_ES)](https://alastria.io/wp-content/uploads/2020/06/CONDICIONES-OPERACIO%CC%81N-RED-T-POR-PARTE-DE-NODOS-CRI%CC%81TICOS-V1.1-DEF.pdf)
+* Conditions of operation of the Alastria Networks Critical (boot && validator) Nodes [(en_GB)](https://alastria.io/wp-content/uploads/2020/06/CONDICIONES-OPERACIO-N-RED-T-POR-PARTE-DE-NODOS-CRI-TICOS-V1.1-DEF-en-GB.pdf), [(es_ES)](https://alastria.io/wp-content/uploads/2020/06/CONDICIONES-OPERACIO%CC%81N-RED-T-POR-PARTE-DE-NODOS-CRI%CC%81TICOS-V1.1-DEF.pdf)

 If a member wants to remove a node from the network, it is kindly appreciated a **removal request** via this same [electronic form](https://portal.r2docuo.com/alastria/forms/noderequest).